 If you grew up in the baby boom era like me, this is the type of potato salad you may remember fondly.
-(Or not.)
-In my hometown, this very recipe was served at church picnics next to a platter of fried chicken, and one could always expect a scoop of it snuggled next to the grilled cheese sandwich at the counter bar at Gilchrist Drug Store.
+Or not.
+Across America in the fifties and sixties, you could expect a scoop of it snuggled next to the grilled cheese sandwich at the counter bar at truck stops, drug stores, and diners.

-If memory serves, in Ann Arbor, Mr. Tibbles may have sold something similar at the now-defunct Drake’s.
-Some of you may remember that inimitable candy, tea and sandwich shop — a true relic from the ’50s — which faced the Diag.
-(I recall Mr. Tibbles in 1977 giving me and my roommate a basement tour of Drake’s.
+If memory serves, back in my college days in Ann Arbor, Mr. Tibbles sold something similar to this recipe at his now-defunct Drake’s.
+Michigander readers of a certain age might remember that inimitable candy, tea and sandwich shop — a relic from the ’50s — which faced the Diag?
+In 1977, Mr. Tibbles gave me and my roommate a basement tour of his store.
 The walls were lined — top to bottom — in a rainbow of assorted candies.
-At long last the Promised Land… Candyland Nirvana!)
+At long last the Promised Land… Candyland Nirvana!

-My mom made this salad and added a half-cup of finely chopped bacon.
-It was a tragedy that I forgot to pick some up at the store.
-Say what you will about this potato salad.
-But I protect its integrity fiercely, eating it with relish and a sigh of pleasure only memories and ghosts are privy to hear.
+I digress.
+A half-cup of chopped bacon would be a slam-dunk addition to this salad.
+Say what you will about this recipe, But I protect its integrity, eating it with relish and a sigh of pleasure only memories and ghosts are privy to hear.

 I believe in choice, my choice of potato salad being no exception.
 This choice is gut-driven and deeply personal.
 My grandmother made a simple potato salad that accompanied her fried chicken and hickory nut cake to our family reunions in Selma.
 She made that same salad when a tragedy befell a friend, the bowl of love left quietly on their porch.
 My mother made the same salad that … Full recipe post »